onc-healthit/ccda-scorecard/README.md

       * scorecard.certificationResultsUrl - URL for certification result call.
       * scorecard.configFile - Path for scorecardConfig.xml file which controls the execution of scorecard rules.
 This can be downloaded from https://github.com/onc-healthit/ccda-scorecard/blob/master/src/main/resources/scorecardConfig.xml
   * Place a copy of scorecard.xml in $CATALINA_BASE/conf/[enginename]/[hostname]/.
 For example, ~/apache-tomcat-7.0.57/conf/Catalina/localhost
-  * Copy the war file to Apache tomcat WEBAPPS folder
+  * Copy the WAR file to the Apache Tomcat webapps folder
-  * Start the tomcat.
+  * Start Tomcat

- * Below is the referene scorecard.xml which uses local referenceccdaservice urls.
+ * Below is an example of the scorecard.xml configuration which uses **local** referenceccdaservice urls.
 We have used default port (8080) as reference.
-It can be changed to any port.
+It can be changed to any port
  ```
  <Context reloadable="true">
     <Parameter name="scorecard.igConformanceCall" value="true" override="true"/>